 Embrace Appreciation

 You appreciate your employees, right?
 We sure hope so.
-They work hard for you every day.
-Without them, your business would cease to exist.
-It’s important, then, to show every person on your team that you value their effort and work.
+They work hard for you every day, and your business would cease to exist without them.
+It’s important to show everyone on your team that you value their effort and work.

-What are the benefits of showing appreciation and how is it a morale boost?
-The bottom line is that people who are valued, respected, and appreciated perform at higher levels than those who don’t.
+What are the benefits of showing appreciation, and how is it a morale boost?
+The bottom line is that valued, respected, and appreciated people perform at higher levels than those who don’t.
 Those who work in a positive, appreciative environment feel good about themselves; therefore, they are more likely to take pride in their work.

 Appreciation is also contagious.
 When people receive acknowledgment, compliments, and recognition, they overflow and send it out to others.
 This goes round and round, which creates a culture of sharing positivity.

-It’s difficult to dislike people or an environment when you’re constantly hearing positive things about yourself and your work.
+It’s difficult to dislike people or an environment when you constantly hear positive things about yourself and your work.
 Employment and all the related politics and relationships often bring tension and unease.
-Make your workplace an environment in which people regularly say good things to each other to help relieve some of that negativity.
+Make your workplace an environment where people regularly say good things to each other to help relieve some of that negativity.

 Bring on the Fun

 A great way to show that you value fun and enjoyment in the workplace is to show it yourself.
 Connect with employees on a personal level.
 Laugh and relax when appropriate.
-Offer parts of your true self so that people see you as a unique individual, then acknowledge others’ enjoyable qualities, too.
+Offer parts of your true self so that people see you as unique, then acknowledge others’ enjoyable qualities, too.

 A Morale Boost Is Worth Your Time

-All these ideas bring good to your office or business.
-The best part is that all of these are free and easy to implement, so there’s no reason not to!
+These ideas will benefit your office or business.
+The best part is that they are free and easy to implement, so there’s no reason not to!
 Embrace a company culture of respectful communication, development, appreciation, and fun.
 People thrive when morale boosts are commonplace; high-performing teams and quality work thus become commonplace, too.